NullifyDev/Sphere/README.md

 </p>

 Sphere is a compact language designed for both software and Operating System Development<br>
-The language syntax is designed to balance readimg and writing by minimizing the amount of characters required to write while maintaining the self-explanatory nature of the code and namings. <br><br>
+The language syntax is designed to balance reading and writing by minimizing the amount of characters required to write while maintaining the self-explanatory nature of the code and namings. <br><br>
 This language uses "freestanding C"-written runtime.
-Therefore, it is very CPU Architecture and OS specific (Curently Supported CPU Architecture is below).
+Therefore, it is very CPU Architecture and OS specific (List of curently supported CPU Architectures and OSs  are below).
 <br>Sphere-written software [will] compile(s) into `.sbf` files.<br>
 <br>
 <br>